 Traditional Québécois-style houses in Bas-Saint-Laurent attest to the influence of French architecture.
 The religious place names found everywhere in this homogeneous French-speaking region are a result of the omnipresence of Roman Catholic ideology.

-Visit: Maison Lamontagne, a historic site in Rimouski; Maison Denis-Launière, the oldest house in the Maliseet of Viger First Nation reserve, which now houses an interpretation centre as well as an arts and crafts shop; and Parc national du Lac-Témiscouata, which offers activities focuses on Indigenous heritage
+Visit: Maison Lamontagne, a historic site in Rimouski; Maison Denis-Launière, the oldest house in the Wolastoqiyik Wahsipekuk First Nation, which now houses an interpretation centre as well as an arts and crafts shop; and Parc national du Lac-Témiscouata, which offers activities focuses on Indigenous heritage

 Choosing to settle in remote areas surrounding the Estuary and Gulf of St. Lawrence meant a huge change in the lives of the first settlers.
 However, the draw of open spaces and a fresh start under better circumstances impelled settlers in Gaspésie, the Îles de la Madeleine, Côte-Nord and Bas-Saint-Laurent to take up the challenge.
 Solidarity, a sense of community pride and joie de vivre are all attributes that continue to be very much in evidence in these regions today.